 If you need help, try calling the one of the Workshop Supervisors on his cell phone (numbers will be posted at each DJ station).

-Note: The design of the screens and buttons change with each app update, so the pictures here may not be exactly what you see in practice.
-But the steps remain the same.
+Note: The design of the screens and buttons change with each app update, so the pictures here are not exactly the same as you will see in practice.
+But the steps generally remain the same.
+New in 2018: Signatures are no longer required, and to save time we do not ask for them!